4 times up Mont Ventoux: Jeffrey talks about his monster ride up the 'bare mountain'

 And further: 'Just do it.
 The fact that you are thinking about it does say you should go for it.
 Make sure you have climbed all three sides beforehand, so you know exactly what it entails.
 And if you really don't succeed, dare to give up too.'

-This monster ride - and its preparation - was fully captured for the podcast series 'The Cycling Dream'.
+This monster ride, 4 times up Mont Ventoux - and its preparation - has been fully captured for the podcast series 'The Cycling Dream'.
 Curious about the accompanying images and emotions of this adventure?
-Then watch the film on YouTube here.
+Then watch below is the film

 Leave a Reply